 For over a year and a half, Chris Gethard performed Career Suicide, a comedic one-man show about mental illness.
 After wrapping a three-month run at Soho’s Lynn Redgrave Theatre and taking the show abroad, the show is set to premiere on HBO this Saturday, May 6.
 Every night in the show, Gethard shares stories of the times he came close to committing suicide, confronting the darkest moments of his life with frank honesty.
 It’s intense but funny, dark yet sweet.

 When I first saw it, during the summer of 2015, I was taken by Gethard’s ability and willingness to spend so much time thinking and talking and joking about death.
 Afterward, I interviewed him on the subject.
 With the show moving Off Broadway a year later, in October of 2016, I spoke with him again to see if his perspective had shifted over the course of the year — and, boy, did it.
-Gethard, no longer an underdog with the success of his one-man show and The Chris Gethard Show on Fusion, seems truly content with his lot in life.
+Gethard, no longer an underdog with the success of his one-man show and The Chris Gethard Show, seems truly content with his lot in life.

 Jesse David Fox: The obvious place to start is the dream you told me about.

 Chris Gethard: I haven’t told anyone about this my whole life.
 I was 18.
 I should say that a lot of times when young people suffer from mental illness, it’s right around that time in their lives.
 So I had this very strange, very real-feeling dream: I was walking through this forest, terribly confused and lost.
 This being made of pure, radiating light walked towards me, bent down, and said, “It’s halfway over.”
 I realized it was me, dead, informing me at the time that my life was halfway over.
 I’ve been operating in the back of my mind that I will die when I’m 36 years old.
 I’m 35 now.
 The past two years, I would say I think about dying every day.

 It was interesting for me to hear, since I think I’m going to die at 39.